FAQ

 In the case of our Small Group Tours,

-- We will ask the restaurants and accommodation we have selected if they can offer meals that meet your needs.
+1. We will ask the restaurants and accommodation we have selected if they can offer meals that meet your needs.
 However, even when the restaurants agree to offer an alternative, as per above, we will not be able to validate or guarantee that the alternative meal meets your dietary needs.

-- Our group tours try to showcase great variety of Japanese food including traditional kaiseki cuisine featuring raw and cooked seafood, wagyu beef, pork, local specialities and street food.
+2. Our group tours try to showcase great variety of Japanese food including traditional kaiseki cuisine featuring raw and cooked seafood, wagyu beef, pork, local specialities and street food.
 Some speciality restaurants such as tempura, beef teppanyaki and sushi do not offer alternative meals.
 Therefore, our group tours may not suite people with strong food preference or severe allergies.
 If you have any concerns, please talk to JttE staff before making your booking.

 In the case of private (custom made) tours,

-- Provided we are advised before the tour is agreed with the client, we will do our best to identify restaurants that indicate they can assist with your dietary needs.
+1. Provided we are advised before the tour is agreed with the client, we will do our best to identify restaurants that indicate they can assist with your dietary needs.

-- Even when suggested restaurants purport to offer suitable meals, as per the point above, we will not be able to validate or guarantee that those meals meet your dietary needs.
+2. Even when suggested restaurants purport to offer suitable meals, as per the point above, we will not be able to validate or guarantee that those meals meet your dietary needs.

-Mobility and Fitness
+Mobility & Fitness

-A: A basic level of fitness is required as minimum for all our tours.
+A basic level of fitness is required as minimum for all our tours.

 We have three types of group tours with different fitness level requirements.
 Please refer to the Tour Types page of our website for details.